URCOLLEGE/urcollege/README.md

 - Join URCollege today and start earning enough profits to pay the bills....

-### If you're a YOURChain community memeber, please joing the team today!
-We're currently hiring devs, social media gurus, design staff and programmers.
+### If you're a YOURChain community memeber, please join the #urcollege channel today!
+URCollege are currently hiring for positions across the board, we need your help today!

 # FAQ
 ### Why did we choose YOURChain?
-YOURChain is known in the crypto world for their amazing community, the high energy enable project to not only come into fruition but to expand to the masses like you've never seen.
+YOURChain is known in the crypto world for their amazing community and high energy.
+The ideal platform to enable projects to not only come into fruition but to expand to the masses like you've never seen.

 ### What programming language will URCollege be developed in?
 Great question!
-URLang is the current standard for Dapp creation, the language of the YOURChain project intended for developers on the platform.
-With the sybil resistant technology the URCOllege smart contracts provide, you can trust your college fees will be paid off, not ripped off by bad actors trying to fund a haircut.
+URLang is the current standard for Dapp creation, a language of the YOURChain project intended for developers on the platform.
+With the sybil resistant technology the URLang smart contracts provide, you can trust your college fees will be paid off, not ripped off by bad actors trying to fund a haircut.

 # Blog

 ### August 17th 2017
 We're approaching YOURChain management to seek approval for our Dapp on the YOURChain network.
 Only the highest quality, highest energy Dapps and projects get accepted.
-Please wish us luck and with the support from the community we can get the tick of approval and start funding your college fees.
+Please wish us luck and with the support from the community and management we can get the tick of approval and start funding your college fees.